What is a Super Target: An Inside Look from a Minnesota Mom

 Super Target vs Regular Target

-Being a seasoned Target shopper, having shopped both in Minnesota, the birthplace of Target, and other places throughout the country, I've had the chance to experience firsthand the distinct differences between a Super Target and a Regular Target store.
+Being a seasoned Target shopper, having shopped both in Minnesota, the birthplace of Target, and other places throughout the country, I’ve had the chance to experience both a Super Target and a Regular Target store.

 At first glance, a Super Target and a Regular Target might seem identical, with both offering an extensive array of products from clothing to electronics, toys to home goods, and more.
 But dig a little deeper, and the differences start to surface.

-Besides the regular merchandise you'd expect in a typical Target store, Super Targets also feature a comprehensive grocery section.
-This includes fresh produce, a bakery, and a deli, transforming these stores into a one-stop shop for customers.
+Besides the regular merchandise you’d expect in a typical Target store, Super Targets also feature a larger grocery section.
+This includes fresh produce, a bakery, and a deli making it place you could do all your grocery shopping.

 These stores are perfect for picking up a few quick items, clothing needs, home goods, or when you’re not intending to do a full grocery haul.